YuriIriarte/CSB/README.md

   - Beta distribution
   - Kumaraswamy distribution
 - Bootstrap goodness-of-fit procedures
-- Reproducible workflows for simulation and applications
+- Reproducible workflows for simulations and applications

 The CSB model is a flexible bounded distribution obtained through a random contraction mechanism applied to a symmetric beta baseline.